 - The Pre-Shared Key (PSK) key exchange scheme provides an option for a Requester and a Responder to perform session key establishment with symmetric-key cryptography.
 This option is especially useful for endpoints that do not support asymmetric-key cryptography or certificate processing.
 This option can also be leveraged to expedite the session key establishment, even if asymmetric-key cryptography is supported. - This option requires the Requester and the Responder to have prior knowledge of a common PSK before the handshake.
 Essentially, the PSK serves as a mutual authentication credential and the base of the session key establishment.
-As such, only the two endpoints and potentially a trusted third party that provisions the PSK to the two endpoints know the value of the PSK.
+As such, only the two endpoints and potentially a trusted third party that provisions the PSK to the two endpoints may know the value of the PSK.
 For these same reasons, the HANDSHAKE_IN_THE_CLEAR_CAP is not applicable in a PSK key exchange.
-Thus, for PSK-based session establishment both the Responder and the Requester shall ignore the HANDSHAKE_IN_THE_CLEAR_CAP bit.

-- A Requester can be paired with multiple Responders.
-Likewise, a Responder can be paired with multiple Requesters.
-A Requester and Responder pair can be provisioned with one or more PSKs.
-An endpoint can act as a Requester to one device and simultaneously a Responder to another device.
+Thus, for PSK-based session establishment both the Responder and the Requester shall ignore the HANDSHAKE_IN_THE_CLEAR_CAP bit. - A Requester may be paired with multiple Responders.
+Likewise, a Responder may be paired with multiple Requesters.
+A pair of Requester and Responder may be provisioned with one or more PSKs.
+An endpoint may act as a Requester to one device and simultaneously a Responder to another device.
 If both endpoints can act as Requester or Responder, then the endpoints shall use different PSKs for each role.
-It is the responsibility of the transport layer to identify the peer and establish communication between the two endpoints, before the PSK-based session key exchange starts. - The PSK can be provisioned in a trusted environment, for example, during the secure manufacturing process.
-In an untrusted environment, the PSK can be agreed upon between the two endpoints using a secure protocol.
+It is the responsibility of the transport layer to identify the peer and establish communication between the two endpoints, before the PSK-based session key exchange starts.

+- The PSK may be provisioned in a trusted environment, for example, during the secure manufacturing process.
+In an untrusted environment, the PSK may be agreed upon between the two endpoints using a secure protocol.
 The mechanism for PSK provisioning is out of scope of this specification.
 The size of the provisioned PSK is determined by the requirement of security strength of the application, but should be at least 128 bits and recommended to be 256 bits or larger, to resist dictionary attacks especially when the Requester and Responder cannot both contribute sufficient entropy during the exchange.
-During PSK provisioning, the capabilities of an endpoint and supported algorithms can be communicated to the peer.
-Therefore, SPDM commands GET_CAPABILITIES and NEGOTIATE_ALGORITHMS are not required during session key establishment with the PSK option, and Negotiated State shall not be supported. - Two message pairs are defined for this option: - PSK EXCHANGE / PSK EXCHANGE RSP - PSK FINISH / PSK FINISH RSP - The PSK_EXCHANGE message carries three responsibilities: - 1.
+During PSK provisioning, the capabilities of an endpoint and supported algorithms may be communicated to the peer.
+Therefore, SPDM commands GET_CAPABILITIES and NEGOTIATE_ALGORITHMS are not required during session key establishment with the PSK option, and Negotiated State shall not be supported. - Two message pairs are defined for this option: PSK_EXCHANGE / PSK_EXCHANGE_RSP and PSK_FINISH / PSK_FINISH RSP. - The PSK_EXCHANGE message carries three responsibilities: - 1.
 Prompts the Responder to retrieve the specific PSK. - 2.
 Exchanges contextual information between the Requester and the Responder. - 3.
-Proves to the Requester that the Responder knows the correct PSK and has derived the correct session keys. - 529 Figure 17 PSK_EXCHANGE: Example shows an example of the PSK_EXCHANGE message: - 530 Figure 17 PSK_EXCHANGE: Example
+Proves to the Requester that the Responder knows the correct PSK and has derived the correct session keys. - 487 PSK_EXCHANGE: Example

-Table 63 - PSK_EXCHANGE request message format
+489 PSK_EXCHANGE request message format

+Offsets Field Size in bytes Value

-Byte offset Field Size (bytes) Description 0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.
-1 RequestResponseCode 1 0xE6 = PSK_EXCHANGE .
-See Table 4 - SPDM request codes.
+0 SPDMVersion 1 Shall be the SPDMVersion as described in SPDM version.

+1 RequestResponseCode 1 0xE6 = PSK_EXCHANGE